Michael slowed before he meant to.

 Park moved only then.

-He did not rush.
-He simply seemed to stop being where Michael expected him to be.
-Shadow, angle, footwork, maybe some minor mobility skill.
-The distinction hardly mattered.
+Shadow, angle, footwork, and some minor mobility skills whose details did not matter yet.
 His short sword was already out by the time he reached the final crawler, and the blade entered just below the skull.

 The room fell quiet.